-This Brown Sugar Bacon is hands down my favorite way prepare bacon!
+This Baked Bacon with Browne Sugar is hands down my favorite way prepare bacon!
 Not only does it add a touch of sweetness, but clean-up is a breeze!
 You’re going to love it.

 Thanks to a few of your comments (and an idea I had a while back), I’m dedicating a week to breakfast.
 As some of you may know, at one time I owned a bed and breakfast.
 With six years of daily breakfast cooking and serving under my belt, I have lots of delicious recipes and ideas to share.

 Although I’m calling this Breakfast Week, I’m not exactly sure how long it will last or how many recipes I’ll end up posting.
 I guess it will be a surprise to us all.

 To start things off, this week I’ll be telling you about a few favorite dishes from my B&B days plus some new ideas I’ve been wanting to try.
 Let’s get into it!

 I thought it’d only be appropriate to begin this series with a recipe that always got rave reviews at my B&B: Baked Bacon with Brown Sugar.

 All of you who love bacon are sure to understand the allure.
 However, if you’ve never had bacon prepared this way, you must give it a try.
 If you think you liked bacon before, you’re going to fall head over heels for this stuff.